byronpendason/byronpendason.github.io/_games/the-ettin-in-the-woods.md

 ## The Woods

 You enter the woods.
 Before you stands a cave with a giant entrance.
-[Your gut screams at you not to enter the cave without a weapon.| With sword in hand, you feel like you're ready to enter the cave.](?got-sword) You can head [back out](/front-yard) of the woods, or [enter the cave](/the-cave).
+[With sword in hand, you feel like you're ready to enter the cave.|Your gut screams at you not to enter the cave without a weapon.](?got-sword) You can head [back out](/front-yard) of the woods, or [enter the cave](/the-cave).

 ## The Barn